About Us

 📣 Exciting News from Tack Attic! 🐴

-Tack Attic is your destination for quality new and used tack and apparel for both horse and rider — now operating independently in White River Junction, VT 05001.
+Tack Attic is your destination for quality new and used tack and apparel for both horse and rider — now operating as a fully online consignment store, independently based in White River Junction, Vermont.

-After nearly three decades at the helm, Annie Penfield, owner of Strafford Saddlery, has graciously passed the reins of the consignment side of the business to Betsy.
-With deep gratitude and respect for Annie’s legacy, Tack Attic is proud to carry it forward — with a fresh twist and a new name.
+After nearly three decades at the helm, Annie Penfield, owner of Strafford Saddlery, graciously passed the reins of the consignment side of the business to Betsy.
+With sincere gratitude and respect for Annie’s legacy, Tack Attic is proud to carry it forward — now through a streamlined online platform designed to make buying and selling easier for today’s riders.

-- A wide selection of new and used saddles, tack, and riding apparel
+- A curated selection of new and used saddles, tack, and riding apparel

-- A dedicated consignment program with a focus on quality and sustainability
+- An online consignment program focused on quality, value, and sustainability

-- Personalized service from people who truly understand your horse life
+- Personalized service from someone who truly understands horse life

 👀 And just for fun: scroll down to see a few of Betsy’s favorite horses from past and present — because we all know the horses shape the journey. 💛